-I am a qualified, experienced and registered psychodynamic psychotherapist with a consulting room at my home in Mitcham and also at London Bridge.
+I am a qualified, experienced and registered psychodynamic psychotherapist with a consulting room at my home in Mitcham.
 I offer weekly open-ended therapy or ‘Time-Limited’ therapy (twelve sessions).

 Our sessions will take place in a calm and confidential listening environment where you can talk and think about whatever you might be struggling with.
 It may take time but together, we will be able to gain an understanding of how you might be able think, feel and live differently and not feel alone along the way.